All That I Am I Owe to Thee

 1 All that I am I owe to Thee;

-Thy wisdom, Lord, has fashioned me.
+Thy wisdom, LORD, has fashioned me;

 I give my Maker thankful praise,

-whose wondrous works my soul amaze.
+Whose wondrous works my soul amaze.

-2 Ere into being I was brought,
+2 E're into being I was brought,

-my life in all its perfect plan
+My life in all its perfect plan

-was ordered ere my days began.
+Was ordered e're my days began.

-3 Thy thoughts, O God, how manifold,
+3 Your thoughts, O God, how manifold,

-more precious unto me than gold!
+More precious unto me than gold!

-I muse on their infinity,
+I think on their infinity,

-awaking I am still with Thee.
+Awaking I am still with Thee.

-4 The wicked Thou wilt surely slay;
+4 The wicked You will surely slay;

-from me let sinners turn away.
+From me let sinners turn away;

 They speak against the Name divine;